Logo Servicio Legal Abogados

 Parole in Colombia How does it work?

-When talking about punishment, deprivation of liberty is perhaps the most severe punishment that can be offered, but in Colombia, as a social state based on the rule of law, it cannot be forgotten that the main purpose is to be able to reintegrate people who have been punished into society.
-As mentioned by Justice Antonio José Lizarazo, “during the execution of sentences, the search for the resocialization of the offender must predominate…” It also states that “imprisonment or intramural punishment cannot be considered as the only way of executing the sanction imposed on the convicted person”.
-That is why there are other preventive measures that allow for the fulfillment of the sentence and, in turn, social reintegration.
-On this occasion we would like to talk about parole, what it is, how it can be accessed and what obligations the convicted person has if he/she accesses this modality. ## What is parole in Colombia?
-Parole is an alternative to serving a punishment of deprivation of liberty (such as prison or house arrest) granted by the competent judge so that, as its name indicates, you can be outside a prison or your home, but at the same time you must follow a series of obligations in order to serve your sentence.
-Everything related to parole is enshrined in articles 63 to 68 of the Colombian penal code. ## How can I access parole in Colombia?
-Pursuant to **[article 64](http://leyes.co/codigo%5Fpenal/64.htm)** of the Colombian penal code, it will be the judge who, by prior evaluation of the act that led to the conviction, and, in addition, if the convicted person meets certain requirements, may grant him/her conditional release.
-These requirements are: * That the person has served three-fifths (3/5) of the sentence. * During your stay in the detention center, you have demonstrated good behavior and performance. * Demonstrates family and social roots.
-As mentioned above, it will be the judge who, analyzing the case and verifying that the convicted person has complied with the three conditions above, will grant parole.
-This does not mean that the convicted person has been acquitted of the charges; he must still answer for his actions and fulfill specific obligations.
-This article also mentions that the remaining time of the sentence will be taken as a probationary period, and if such time is less than 3 years, the judge may increase the probationary period up to another year if deemed necessary. ## What are the obligations of a person granted parole in Colombia?
-Previously, we mentioned that, even with parole, the convicted person must comply with specific obligations in order to be able to enjoy this modality. [ **Article 65 of the Colombian Penal Code** ](http://leyes.co/codigo%5Fpenal/65.htm) of the Colombian penal code: * Report any change of residence. * Observing good conduct. * To repair the damages caused by the crime, unless it is proven that he/she is financially unable to do so. * Appear in person before the judicial authority that oversees the execution of the sentence. * Not to leave the country without prior authorization from the official overseeing the execution of the sentence.
-The rule is very strict and clear: if any of the obligations mentioned above are not fulfilled, the benefit of parole will be revoked and the prisoner will have to return to the penitentiary center to serve his sentence ([ **Article 66** ](http://leyes.co/codigo%5Fpenal/66.htm)). ## Special cases There is a special case in which the convicted person may be granted a benefit and this is when he/she has a very serious illness that makes it impossible for him/her to serve his/her sentence in the penitentiary center.
-A specialized medical examiner will perform the appropriate examinations and will confirm or not that the convicted person has a serious illness, so that he can serve his sentence at home or in a hospital, as determined by the judge.
-The National Penitentiary and Prison Institute (INPEC) will be responsible for assigning such a place if the sentence is served in a hospital.
-If the convicted person wishes to serve his sentence in a specific hospital, he may do so, but the costs will be borne by him.
-The judge will order periodic examinations to observe the evolution of the disease: * If the disease evolved to a condition in which treatment can be performed inside the prison, the benefit will be recovered. * If after the time of the sentence, the person does not show improvement, the sentence will be suspended and the person will obtain absolute freedom. ## In conclusion Parole is a benefit and an alternative tool to serving the sentence that reinforces the resocializing purpose sought by the Colombian justice system.
-At Servicio Legal, your online legal support, we specialize in criminal law and can advise you on parole and how to apply for it if necessary. ### [Contact us through our website if you want to know more about this topic.](https://serviciolegal.com.co/contact/?lang=en)
+## What is Parole in Colombia?
+When discussing punishments, deprivation of liberty is perhaps the most severe.
+However, in Colombia, as a social state governed by the rule of law, the main objective is the social reintegration of convicted individuals.
+As Magistrate Antonio José Lizarazo mentions: “during the execution of sentences, the pursuit of the offender's resocialization should prevail…” He also states that “imprisonment cannot be considered the only way to execute the sentence imposed on the convicted person.”
+Therefore, alternative measures exist that allow for the fulfillment of the sentence and social reintegration.
+You can learn more about [Criminal Law in Colombia](https://serviciolegal.com.co/en/blog/category/criminal-law) and other alternatives such as [Habeas Corpus: protecting Colombians’ freedom](https://serviciolegal.com.co/en/blog/habeas-corpus-protecting-colombians-freedom) or [What is release on expiration of terms?](https://serviciolegal.com.co/en/blog/what-is-release-on-expiration-of-terms).
+This article discusses parole: what it is, how to access it, and the obligations of the convicted person. ### What is Parole in Colombia?
+Parole is an alternative to serving a sentence of deprivation of liberty (prison or house arrest).
+The competent judge allows the convicted person to be outside a detention center or their home, but with specific obligations to fulfill their sentence.
+Everything related to parole is found in articles 63 to 68 of the Colombian Penal Code. ### How can parole be accessed in Colombia?
+According to [article 64](http://leyes.co/codigo%5Fpenal/64.htm) of the Colombian Penal Code, the judge, after assessing the act that led to the conviction and if the convicted person meets certain requirements, may grant parole.
+These requirements are: 1.
+Having served three-fifths (3/5) of the sentence.
+2. Demonstrating good behavior and performance during their stay at the detention center.
+3. Demonstrating family and social ties.
+The judge analyzes the case and verifies that these three requirements are met to grant parole.
+This does not imply acquittal; the convicted person must continue to answer for their actions and fulfill specific obligations.
+The remaining time of the sentence is considered a probationary period, which may be extended by up to one more year by the judge if necessary (if the remaining time is less than 3 years). ### What are the obligations of a person granted parole in Colombia?
+Even with parole, the convicted person must fulfill specific obligations ([article 65](http://leyes.co/codigo%5Fpenal/65.htm) of the Colombian Penal Code): * Report any change of residence. * Observe good conduct. * Repair the damages caused by the crime (unless they demonstrate economic impossibility).
+You can learn more about the [Victims’ rights in the Colombian criminal process](https://serviciolegal.com.co/en/blog/victims-rights-in-the-colombian-criminal-process) and [Conciliation in criminal matters in Colombia](https://serviciolegal.com.co/en/blog/conciliation-in-criminal-matters-in-colombia). * Appear personally before the judicial authority supervising the execution of the sentence. * Not leave the country without authorization from the official supervising the execution of the sentence.
+Failure to comply with these obligations leads to the revocation of the benefit and a return to the penitentiary to serve the sentence ([article 66](http://leyes.co/codigo%5Fpenal/66.htm)). ### Special Cases There is a special case where a benefit can be granted to the convicted person: when they have a very serious illness that prevents them from serving their sentence in a penitentiary.
+A specialized forensic doctor will perform the necessary examinations and confirm whether or not the convicted person has a serious illness.
+In this way, they may serve their sentence at home or in a hospital, as determined by the judge.
+If the sentence is served in a hospital, the National Penitentiary and Prison Institute (INPEC) will be responsible for assigning the place.
+If the convicted person wishes to serve their sentence in a specific hospital, they may do so, but the expenses will be their responsibility.
+The judge will order periodic examinations to observe the evolution of the illness: * If the illness improves to a condition where treatment can be carried out within the penitentiary, the benefit will be revoked. * If, after the sentence has been served, the person shows no improvement, the sentence will be suspended, and the person will obtain absolute freedom. ### Conclusion Parole is a benefit and an alternative tool for serving a sentence that reinforces the resocializing objective sought by Colombian justice.
+There are other [Administrative leave for persons deprived of their liberty](https://serviciolegal.com.co/en/blog/administrative-leave-for-persons-deprived-of-their-liberty) that you can consult.
+At Servicio Legal, your online legal support, we specialize in [Criminal Law](https://serviciolegal.com.co/en/blog/category/criminal-law) and can advise you on parole and request it if necessary.
+We have [Expert Criminal Defense Lawyers in Colombia](https://serviciolegal.com.co/en/services/criminal-law/criminal-lawyers-in-colombia-expert-criminal-defense) for your legal defense.
+Contact us through our website if you want to know more about this topic: [Contact Us](https://serviciolegal.com.co/en/contact-us)

 Related Services